Opportunities amid uncertainty

 Now is the time to invest in the sector.
 By understanding how macroeconomic conditions, geographic footprints and lines of business come together in specific portfolios and impact risk tolerances, Guy Carpenter can deliver bespoke solutions for today as well as address emerging challenges of tomorrow.
 Collectively, the reinsurance sector, through detailed and thoughtful analysis and execution, can once more prove resilient and prosper in this ever-changing risk landscape.

-Gina Carlson is Senior Vice President Business Intelligence, Guy Carpenter.
-Richard Hewitt is Head of Business Intelligence, EMEA, Guy Carpenter
+Gina Carlson is Senior Vice President Business Intelligence at Guy Carpenter